 Just like the causes of this mental illness, its prevention is also not clearly established by experts.
 As a matter of fact, many of them postulated that outcomes of interventions are rare or very limited for adults with ASP.

 An anti-social personality disorder is one of the most difficult mental conditions to deal with.
 The treatment is also challenging since most persons with this disorder are not willing to go to a professional.
 They usually deny the presence of the symptoms.
 This is why some courts are given the jurisdiction to order for the treatment of certain persons with ASP disorder.

 Interacting With A Sociopath

 A person with anti-personality disorder is also called a sociopath.
 Some doctors also associate this mental condition with the psychopath.
 When it comes to dealing with a sociopath, take note to understand the different factors that affect his decisions and actions.
 Do not try to argue with him, as it will only make matters worse.

-Keep in mind that a sociopathic individual does not care for the emotions of others.
+Keep in mind that a sociopathic individual does not care about the emotions of others.
 He always works for his own personal interests, even if it means causing harm or discomfort to those around him.